-Michelle has recently become fascinated with tattoo symbolism and art.
+Michelle is fascinated with tattoo symbolism and art.
 Her favorite designs include ancient symbols and religious themes.

 Are you constantly struggling with two opposing elements in your life?
 Do you feel like you have two separate persons inside you battling for superiority?
 Maybe you are torn between choosing two things you equally love.
 If so, you are in search of harmony and completeness.